What Is Methadone?

 If the individual becomes physically addicted, opiate use will continue, long after the physical injury, or surgery, has healed.

-At Abbeycare we’ve helped hundreds of clients with methadone detox, including those (e.g.) suffering physical injury from car accidents, surgery problems, unhealed wounds, etc, which have all led to opiate, and ultimately, methadone addiction.
+At Abbeycare we’ve helped hundreds of clients with methadone detoxification, including those (e.g.) suffering physical injury from car accidents, surgery problems, unhealed wounds, etc, which have all led to opiate, and ultimately, methadone addiction.
+To avoid the methadone withdrawal side effects please call us and book your safe detox from methadone.

 Whilst it is widely prescribed within the NHS for opiate misuse, withdrawing from Methadone usually carries greater withdrawal symptoms, than from an alternate opiate substitute such as Burenorphine or Suboxone.